cwilper/mkrepo/README.md

 ### Non-Alphanumeric Ordering

-If you want tag names that occur in non-alphanumeric order, you may prepend your directory names with a number to ensure correct processing order, e.g.:

-    input-dir/01-very-first
-    input-dir/02-second

-Then rename the tags after the repository is created, e.g:

-    mkrepo.sh input-dir output-dir
-    cd output-dir
-    git tag very-first 01-very-first
-    git tag -d 01-very-first
-    git tag second 02-second
-    git tag -d second
+If you want directories to be processed in non-alphanumerical order, you may create a file in the input directory called ```mkrepo.order``` containing a list of the directories/tags, one per line, in the order you want them processed.